-With galaxies ranging in the several trillions, it’s easy to speculate that we’re not the only intelligent species to exist in all of space.
-The idea of celestial beings living outside of our little planet dominates our movies, news, books, and even music, because we all want to know the truth: Is there life outside of Earth?
+With an estimated two trillion galaxies in the universe, it’s easy to speculate that we’re not the only intelligent species to exist in all of space.
+Recent headlines about the US shooting down unidentified objects only add to the speculation.
+Plus, the discovery of a potentially habitable super-Earth also gives credence to this concept.
+The idea of celestial beings living outside of our little planet dominates our movies, TV shows, books, and even music, because we all want to know the truth: Is there life outside of Earth?
 Or are we loners in this vast, expansive universe?

 Here are three reasons for and against life existing outside of Earth.

 The conditions under which complex life on Earth was created are almost impossible to replicate.
 An emerging theory from Germany posits that life on Earth may have started from a meteorite impact – one that had to have been incredibly precise to generate the molecules that now make up our world.
 Other theories, while differing in the “how,” agree that the merging of cells responsible for Earth’s intelligent beings is extremely rare – most likely a one-time event.
 Merely having the potential to support life may not be enough; Mars, for example, once had potential to harbor life – yet we still haven’t seen any evidence of this life.